 Why learn guitar and practice guitar arpeggios?
 Because arpeggios are a great tool to improvise over chord progressions and jazz standards:

-- Playing arpeggios in your guitar solo will outline the harmony of the tune (contrary to scales).
-This gives your improvisation a sense of direction, making it more interesting to listen to.
+- Chord tone soloing: playing arpeggios in your guitar solo will outline the harmony of the tune (contrary to scales).
+This chord outlining gives your improvisation a sense of direction, making it more interesting to listen to.

 - Arpeggios make it easier to improvise a nice voice leading, making your solos more melodic.